bbauska/TUMx-DWAPNx/README.md

 Now, we need one more thing to work with D3.
 As I mentioned before, D3 actually needs a list of objects that represent the nodes.
 Currently, we have a list of strings that are the names.
-Now, we\'re going to need to transform those names one more time into a list of arrays.
+Now, we&apos;re going to need to transform those names one more time into a list of arrays.
 So, basically, the list of nodes looks like this.
-It\'s an array and this array has a list of objects and we\'re going to give it just one attribute called name.
+It&apos;s an array and this array has a list of objects and we&apos;re going to give it just one attribute called name.
 At the end of our next transformation, we want to have an array of objects with where the name attribute corresponds to the name.
-And this time, we\'re going to go through the names using the forEach function, another JavaScript array function, and this one also takes an anonymous function and that gets the current value.
+And this time, we&apos;re going to go through the names using the forEach function, another JavaScript array function, and this one also takes an anonymous function and that gets the current value.

-In this case, its name and actually whatever you call this variable is relevant, you can call it X if you want, but in this case we\'re going through a list of names.
+In this case, its name and actually whatever you call this variable is relevant, you can call it X if you want, but in this case we&apos;re going through a list of names.

 So, name seems appropriate and now for each of those names we need to create a new object.
 So, we need one more variable, which are going to be our nodes.
-That\'s going to be an array and for each of the names we\'re going to create a new object.
+That&apos;s going to be an array and for each of the names we&apos;re going to create a new object.
 So, new node object that has one attribute called names and that would be the name variable from up here.
-And then, we\'re gonna add this node object to our list of nodes that we\'re going to use later.
+And then, we&apos;re gonna add this node object to our list of nodes that we&apos;re going to use later.
 Now, this is all we need.
-I\'m going to take another look at that just to make sure.
+I&apos;m going to take another look at that just to make sure.
 So, our nodes now look like this.

-It\'s an array of objects now and each object has one name attribute.
+It&apos;s an array of objects now and each object has one name attribute.
-So, we have now a list of node objects, which hold our names and the list of links, which holds relationships between those nodes and that\'s already enough for us to start to get to work with D3.
-And we\'re going to do this in this createVisualization function in the next video.
+So, we have now a list of node objects, which hold our names and the list of links, which holds relationships between those nodes and that&apos;s already enough for us to start to get to work with D3.
+And we&apos;re going to do this in this createVisualization function in the next video.

-So, just to finish this off, what we\'re going to do is we\'re going to pass this data, which is gathered from our API and transform in the correct format.
-I\'m going to pass it to this createVisualisation function down there that\'s just calling the function with the nodes as nodes and the links as links.
-And that\'s it!
-That\'s already enough in terms of data transformation.
-In the next video, we\'re going to take a closer look at D3 and how to you use this data to create our graph.
+So, just to finish this off, what we&apos;re going to do is we&apos;re going to pass this data, which is gathered from our API and transform in the correct format.
+I&apos;m going to pass it to this createVisualisation function down there that&apos;s just calling the function with the nodes as nodes and the links as links.
+And that&apos;s it!
+That&apos;s already enough in terms of data transformation.
+In the next video, we&apos;re going to take a closer look at D3 and how to you use this data to create our graph.
 Thank you very much for watching, see you in the next video!